koka-afk/Learn2Clean_extended/README.md

 ## Troubleshooting

-1: **Use "conda install" command instead of "pip install" as pip can sometimes cause issues.**
+1: **Try to use both commands "conda install" and "pip install" as pip can sometimes cause issues and conda as well.**

 2: **Check that libraries names are not changed or misspelled.**

+3: **Check https://anaconda.org for packages as you can download packages from other developers and not necessarily conda:forge.**

+3: If the following error is encountered: **"AttributeError: module 'numpy' has no attribute 'ndarray'"**, run "conda install numpy" which will reinstall/update numpy and the issue will be resolved; however, version 1.23.0 works fine.